Shayaeng/Projects/Data Science Skills/README.md

 ## Project overview

 To find the most valuable data science skills we collected data from job postings websites like Indeed and LinkedIn.
-To accomplish this, we created a list of keywords found ???, each representing a data science skill.
-We then used python to build a scraping tool for each of these websites to collect all instances of where those words were found in job postings and counted them.
-The results are the data we need to answer the question “Which are the most valued data science skills?”.

-We also found and added some other studies trying to answer the same question.
-This will allow us to compare and contrast our results to those results and to analyze the differences in a variety of ways.
-We hope to get a satisfactory answer to the original question.
+To accomplish this, we created a survey asking respondents what skills they consideer most important.
+We then ran analyses on the responses and published them.
+We tried other methods as well but ran into some issues.
+Those methods can be found in the files here as well.